For Beginners: How to Add Worker Nodes to Home K8s

 Procedure

-The Master Node is assumed to be already built following the steps in the previous article.
+The master node is assumed to be already set up following the steps in the previous article.

 Setup Worker Node

-Install kubeadm on the worker node following the same steps as the article below.
-Up to installation of kubeadm, kubelet, kubectl is fine.
+Install kubeadm on the worker node using the same steps as the article below.
+You only need to get as far as installing kubeadm, kubelet, and kubectl.

 おうちKubernetesを構築してみた話【kubeadm + CRI-O + Cilium】